YoshKae/Coulomb_Update/README.md

 ### How to Run
 1. Download all files contained in the Coulomb_ver4_beta directory, or download coulomb_ver4_beta.zip and extract it.
 If you use the ZIP file, please also follow step (*1) below.
 2. Open the directory "coulomb_ver4_beta" in MATLAB.
 (It is sufficient to open the directory that contains coulomb.mlapp.)
+3. To update the version of the included `coulomb.mlapp`, please download the corresponding file from the [Releases](https://github.com/YoshKae/Coulomb_ver4/releases) of the target version and replace the existing `coulomb.mlapp` file.
-3. In the MATLAB Command Window, type **coulomb** to launch the software.
+4. In the MATLAB Command Window, type **coulomb** to launch the software.
-4. Input source faults and receiver faults via the **Open/Save → Open Input File** menu.
+5. Input source faults and receiver faults via the **Open/Save → Open Input File** menu.
-5. Select the desired function mode (e.g., *Coulomb stress change*, *Displacement vectors*, *Strain field*).
+6. Select the desired function mode (e.g., *Coulomb stress change*, *Displacement vectors*, *Strain field*).
-6. Executes calculations according to window instructions.
+7. Executes calculations according to window instructions.

 (*1) Coastline data required
 Due to GitHub file size limitations, the files required for generating coastline data within the application are not included in this repository.